kisalnelaka/itp/README.md

-non of these is working
+now some of them does